Diatonic-AI/Diatonic-AI-Workbench/WARP.md

 ## Project Overview

-AI Nexus Workbench is a comprehensive React-based platform for AI development, featuring visual agent building, AWS integration, and a complete ecosystem for AI education and experimentation.
+Diatonic AI is a comprehensive React-based platform for AI development, featuring visual agent building, AWS integration, and a complete ecosystem for AI education and experimentation.
 It combines Flowise.ai-inspired drag-and-drop interfaces with DaVinci Resolve-inspired professional tools.

 **Architecture:**
 - **Frontend:** React 18 + TypeScript + Vite